konkked/fylz-api/README.md

 I implemented the list files endpoint `GET api/files?[all=true]&[continuation_token]`, by default the endpoint will paginate the response and provide a continuation token, an additional query parameter can be provided to return all items (or the remaining items if a continuation token is provided).

+### Bonus Endpoint

+I also implemented an api that will provide the client with a signed url that can be used to fetch or upload a file directly from S3.
+This is useful for very large file uploads and would also cost/infastructure pressure as we'd offload long running non-cpu intensive IO work off of our lambda instances and onto AWS.

+Endpoint to get a signed download url `GET api/url/download?id=<id>` Endpoint to get a signed upload url `GET api/url/upload?filename=<filename>`

 ### Architectural Decisions

 **Programming Language** - I decided to implement this api in golang, I figured it would be a good dry run to see if I can quickly pick up the language and build something you guys are working in, and it is a great programming language (serisouly had a lot of fun programming in it).